apache/incubator-heron/website/content/docs/developers/ui-guide.md

 Each node in logical plan can be clicked for more specific info about that component.

-1. Averaged or Max metrics for all instances of this component
+1. Averaged or max metrics for all instances of this component
 2. Aggregated metrics for all instances of this component
 3. List of all instances and their aggregated metrics
-4. Instance level operations, which are described in more details below
+4. [Instance level operations](#instance-actions-pages), which are described in more details below

 ![Topology Component] (/img/ui-guide/topology-component.png)

 Clicking on an instance will highlight that instance in the list.

 1. Aggregated metrics are only for this instance
-2. Quick access to Logs, Exceptions and Job pages for this instance
+2. Quick access to logs, exceptions and job pages for this instance
 3. Component counters are still aggregated for all instances
 4. The selected instance is highlighted